AIGCEra/.github/document/readmemore.md

 Message of its Parent Window, then this Child Window is called a [Window Nucleus](https://github.com/TangramDev/.github/blob/main/WinNucleusDef.md) of its Parent Window, any <ins><i>Parent Window</ins></i> of Window Nucleus is called a <ins><i>Nucleated Window</i></ins>.
 </p>
-<p>Window Nucleus is a widely existing desktop window object.
+<p>As the name implies, the “window nucleus” means that something must surround it.
+Window Nucleus is a widely existing desktop window object.
 The key factor that determines whether a window object is a window nucleus is a geometric constraint, which makes every window object possible to become a window nucleus.</p>
 </h2>

 <h1 align=center>